History of Maindee Pools, Wales, UK

 Dolphins Show

-Boxing Day 1983 to January 1984 for 3 weeks the baths hosted a Dolphin show.
+From Boxing Day 1983 to January 1984, for 3 weeks, the baths hosted a dolphin show.

 Read more about the Maindee Dolphins.